Southeast Wisconsin Photo | Lake Michigan Destinations

-• The short stretch of the Lake Michigan Circle Tour through Illinois travels along Route 137 and then joins Lakeshore Drive (US-41) right at the Lake Michigan coastline through the suburbs of Chicago.
-You pass by famous landmarks such as Navy Pier, Soldier Field, Lincoln Park Zoo and Calumet Park.
-It’s a spectacular view of the City of Chicago, as well as the splendor of Lake Michigan.
+• The short stretch of the Lake Michigan Circle Tour through Illinois leads travelers along Route 137 and then joins Lakeshore Drive (US-41) right at the Lake Michigan coastline through the suburbs of Chicago.
+This route passes by famous landmarks such as Navy Pier, Soldier Field, Lincoln Park Zoo, and Calumet Park.
+Enjoy a spectacular view of the City of Chicago, as well as the splendor of Lake Michigan.

 • It continues through Gary, which is a major industrial area.